benders5e/benders5e/phb/classes/earthbender.md

 <h4>Earth Smash</h4>
 <p style="font-style: italic;">Cost: 2 chi</p>

-When you take this form, gain the ability to use your reaction to defuse ranged attacks, neutralizing the incoming projectiles by either countering them with earth projectiles of your own or, in the case of a ranged earth attack, smashing them with your own bending.
+When you take this form, gain the ability to use your reaction to defuse ranged attacks against you, neutralizing the incoming projectiles by either countering them with earth projectiles of your own or, in the case of a ranged earth attack, smashing them with your own bending.
 When you use this reaction, you spend 2 chi of your next Attack action.

 For projectiles of another element, the damage of each projectile is reduced by 1d6 + your earthbending modifier + your earthbender level.
 For earth projectiles, the damage is reduced by 1d12 + your earthbending modifier + your earthbender level.

+Once you reach 9th level, you can use this form to neutralize ranged attacks against creatures besides yourself within your normal bending range.
 </div>

 <div class="formCard earth">